trustedlogin/docs/docs/getting-started.md

 # Getting Started

-Adding TrustedLogin to your project involves:
+## Adding TrustedLogin to your project involves:

 1. Setting up an account on [trustedlogin.com](https://app.trustedlogin.com)
 2. Configure your settings on TrustedLogin
-3. Install the TrustedLogin Connector plugin
+3. Install and configure the TrustedLogin Connector plugin
 4. Including and configuring the client SDK ("Software Development Kit")

 Let's get started!